 The virus can also spread if you touch a surface with the virus on it and then touch your mouth, nose or eyes.
 But the risk is low.

 The COVID-19 virus can spread from someone who is infected but has no symptoms.
 This is called asymptomatic transmission.
 The COVID-19 virus can also spread from someone who is infected but hasn't developed symptoms yet.
 This is called presymptomatic transmission.

-It's possible to get COVID-19 twice or more, but this is uncommon.
+It's possible to get COVID-19 more than once.